- Ghost Donkey is a speakeasy located in the seating area of Cosmopolitan’s Block 16 Food Hall.

 - The door you’re looking for is green with an illuminated white donkey depicted on it.

 Food options at Cosmopolitan receive a considerable amount of buzz on social media and for good reason.

-One of those options, Ghost Donkey, is an unadvertised speakeasy featuring hand crafted mezcal and tequila cocktails and one hell of a cool atmosphere.
+One of those options, Ghost Donkey, is an unadvertised speakeasy featuring hand-crafted mezcal and tequila cocktails and one hell of a cool atmosphere.

-So, Where Can Ghost Donkey Be Found at Cosmopolitan?
+So, Where Is Ghost Donkey at Cosmopolitan?

 The idea of a speakeasy, or hidden bar, is genius.
-Although Ghost Donkey’s existence is now relatively well known among Vegas regulars, there is still a feeling of “being an insider” sitting at a bar that many are oblivious to.
-A concept like Ghost Donkey incorporates all the character and uniqueness that the rest of Vegas seems to be moving away from.
+Although Ghost Donkey’s existence is now relatively well known among Vegas regulars, there’s still a feeling of “being an insider” sitting at a bar that many are oblivious to.
+It’s just fun.

 Ghost Donkey also has an intimate vibe hard to find at a mega-resort which adds to its allure.
 With only 10 stools at the bar and seating for 10-15 more throughout the room, the entire space isn’t much larger than a typical hotel room.

 In my opinion, there’s so much more to this bar than the novelty of it being hidden.
 Ghost Donkey’s service, cocktails, and food options are honestly next-level.

 I tend to be a bottled light beer guy, however, found the $18 Pisterolo to be an outstanding change of pace and worth the price tag.